letoram/durden/durden/devmaps/touch/README.md

 -- all the digital inputs
 	button_block = false,

+-- For mouse simulation classifiers, the wheel is a source of problems -- as some drivers exclusively provide digital 'ticks' and some act as -- a relative-analog sensor.
+This has lead to emulating ticks in the -- analog case, and clients that can't deal with analog wheels.
+This -- setting will emit 2-finger drags as wheel action in the dominant -- axis and don't emit these as discrete 'gesture' events.
+	drag_2f_analog = false,
+	drag_2f_analog_factor = {100, 100},

 -- some drivers give button presses for various gestures such as -- double-tap, remap these to their gestures (or some unknown one -- like ignore) to mask these
 	button_gestures = {
 		[1] = "doubletap",
 		[2] = {"held, released"},
+		[37] = "ignore"
 	},

 -- some devices that aren't detected as touch properly need to have